A Survey of Knowledge-based Sequential Decision Making under Uncertainty

-\textbf{Knowledge Acquisition from Humans, Web, and other sources} For some RDK-for-SDM systems, researchers have developed a dialog-based interactive approach for situated task specification, with the robot learning new actions and their preconditions through verbal instructions~\cite{mericli2014interactive}.
-Other researchers have developed methods that acquire domain knowledge using data available on the Web~\cite{samadi2012using}.
-Information (to be encoded in first-order logic) about the likely location of paper would, for instance, be found by analyzing the results of a web search for "kitchen" and "office".
-In another related approach, SDM has been used to manage human-robot dialog, which helps a robot acquire knowledge of synonyms (e.g., "java" and "coffee") that are used for RDK~\cite{thomason2015learning}.
+\textbf{Knowledge Acquisition from Humans, Web, and other sources} For some RDK-for-SDM systems, researchers have developed a dialog-based interactive approach for situated task specification, with the robot learning new actions and their preconditions through verbal instructions~\citep{mericli2014interactive}.
+In a related approach, SDM has been used to manage human-robot dialog, which helps a robot acquire knowledge of synonyms (e.g., ``java" and ``coffee") that are used for RDK~\citep{thomason2015learning}.
 Building on this work, other researchers have developed methods to add new object entities to the declarative knowledge in RDK-for-SDM systems~\citep{amiri2019augmenting}.
 In other work, human (verbal) descriptions of observed robot behavior have been used to extract knowledge of previously unknown actions and action effects, which is merged with existing knowledge in the RDK component~\citep{mohan:ACS18}.
 More recent work in the context of a system enabling an agent to respond to a human's questions about its decisions and evolution of beliefs, has also enabled the agent to interactively construct questions to resolve ambiguities in the human's questions~\citep{mota:icdl21}.

+Some researchers have equipped their RDK-for-SDM systems with the ability to acquire domain knowledge using data available on the Web~\citep{samadi2012using}.
+Information (to be encoded in first-order logic) about the likely location of paper would, for instance, be found by analyzing the results of a web search for ``kitchen" and ``office".